We Need To Remove The Deadline For Ratification Of The Equal Rights Amendment

-The ERA has an interesting legislative history.
-First enacted in 1972 by Congress, the legislation required that the measure be ratified by three-forths of the states (38) within seven years.
-That deadline was later extended 10 years to 1982.
-Now, 20 years later, 35 states have ratified the amendment – three short of the required 38.
+When the ERA passed Congress in 1972, it was required that the measure be ratified by three-forths of the states (38) within seven years.
+That deadline was later extended by three years to 1982.
+Now, more than 20 years later, 35 states have ratified the amendment – three short of the required 38.

-I think it’s time to give the ERA another chance.
+Congress has the authority to give the states another chance, and it is time that we do just that.
 I have introduced a joint resolution, S.J.
-39, which would remove the deadline for states’ ratification of the amendment.
+Res.
+15, which would remove the deadline for states’ ratification of the amendment.

 The U.S. Constitution contains no time limit for ratification of constitutional amendments.
 In fact, the 27th Amendment to the Constitution prohibiting immediate congressional pay raises was ratified 203 years after its introduction.